rishi-raj-jain/double-trouble/data/blog/sam_connectors_cdk.md

 But can we still marry the CDK and sam together, to get the best of both worlds?

-## CDK meets Sam Connectors
+## CDK meets Sam Connectors?

 Having looked at sam connectors, it really doesnt look like they could challenge the default permission grant functions provided from the CDK.

-The CDK does make it possible to create sam serverless functions, but only via the low level Cloudformation resources.
+The CDK does make it possible to create sam serverless functions, but only via the low level L1 Cloudformation resources:

 ```javascript
 import * as sam from 'aws-cdk-lib/aws-sam';